ZAHON/rilix-ui/core/src/hooks/use-previous/README.md

 ## API reference

+This section provides detailed information on the `usePrevious` hook's parameters and return value, helping you understand how to use it effectively.

 ### Parameters

-The `usePrevious` hook accepts a **single, required parameter** named `value`, which should be the signal whose previous value you want to track:
+The `usePrevious` hook accepts a single, required parameter named `value`, which should be the signal whose previous value you want to track:

 | Param    | Type        | Default | Description                                        |
 | :------- | :---------- | :------ | :------------------------------------------------- |